Tripfez is inspired by this young lady’s passion for travel!

 T: One unforgettable travel experience or incident that sticks in your mind…?

-A: To be honest for me, there are plenty of challenging things when it comes to traveling abroad.
+A: To be honest for me, there are plenty of challenging things when it comes to travelling abroad.
 I’d say my number one priority and concern is I will always protect my passport from being lost or stolen.
-Nobody would ever want this to happen while traveling.
+Nobody would ever want this to happen while travelling.
 It could be the worst nightmare ever!
 Secondly, I will be not knowing where the dangerous areas of the places are.
 Especially for women who travel solo or with a group of ladies only.
 People always say, it’s always better to ask and speak to the locals or make friends with the locals so you don’t get cheated easily.
-Also, I think one of the most stressful parts of traveling to a foreign country would be when the local is trying to rip you off – especially when it comes to souvenir shopping or getting in local cabs.
+Also, I think one of the most stressful parts of travelling to a foreign country would be when the local is trying to rip you off – especially when it comes to souvenir shopping or getting in local cabs.
 Finally, the language and cultural barriers.
-Communication is very important when you are traveling
+Communication is very important when you are travelling!

 T: What was the most challenging thing about travelling?